michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 > IMPORTANT NOTE: This repository is currently under construction.
 Please wait using this information until this message will diappear soon.

-"pyenv-virtualenv" for Windows.
-A “pyenv” plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.
+'pyenv-virtualenv' for Windows.
+A 'pyenv' plugin to manage Python virtual environments, depending on different Python versions, for various Python projects.

 # License